-This is a list of everything you can feed a chicken.
+This is a list of almost everything you can feed a chicken.
 However, everybody's chickens have their own tiny brains full of likes and dislikes, so while one person's chickens may come running for grapes or watermelon, another person's chickens may turn up their pointy little beaks at it.
-Anything on this list is worth a try.
+Anything on this list is safe to feed and worth a try.

 At the bottom of the page are things you should avoid feeding your chickens.

 |Apples||Raw and applesauce||Apple seeds contain cyanide, but not in sufficient quantities to kill.|

 |Asparagus||Raw or cooked||Okay to feed, but not a favorite.|

 |Bananas||Without the peel||High in potassium, a good treat.|

 |Berries||All kinds||A treat, especially strawberries.|

 |Bread||All kinds—this is a good use for stale bread or rolls.||Feed starches in moderation.|